BestTimesToVisit.com Logo

 SPTrans Buses

 São Paulo's extensive bus network reaches areas not served by the metro.
-Buses are a cost-effective option, but can be crowded and slow during peak hours.
-Use the app to check routes and schedules.
+Buses are a more affordable option for longer distances, but journeys can be slow due to traffic.
+Different types of buses exist, with varying levels of comfort and cost.

 Taxis and Ride-Sharing Apps